wxtiles/wxtiles.github.io/getting-started/index.md

 And we end up with the map below:
 ![Leaflet example map without overlay](./getting-started/map-without-layer-small.png "Leaflet example map without overlay")

+##Adding WXTiles
-###Adding wxtiles
+###Adding a tile layer
 Now that we have a map we can add a WXTiles overlay.
-We will use the "" layer.
-This layer has a single instance: "" and no vertical levels.
-Given that we also know a time and that the id of this layer is "noaa-mrms-us-lightning-probability" we can fill in all the parameters in the url to request PNG tiles to place on a map.
+We will use the Reflectivity at Lowest Altitude (MRMS RALA) layer.
+This layer has a single instance: "QCComposite" and no vertical levels.
+Given that we also know a time and that the id of this layer is "ncep-mrms-us-reflectivity" we can fill in all the parameters in the url to request PNG tiles to place on a map.

 So this:
 ```